KrishGitVerse/Moodie/README.md

 ### Adding More Photos
 Edit `src/data/photos.ts` and add new photo objects with image URLs, alt text, and titles.

+### Customizing Instagram Reels
+Edit `src/pages/ReelsPage.tsx` and add/modify the `reels` array with your Instagram URLs.

 ### Customizing Moods
-Edit `src/data/moods.ts` to add new moods, change descriptions, or customize messages and colors.
+Edit `src/data/moods.ts` to add new moods, change descriptions, customize messages and colors, or update the GIF URLs.

+### Changing Button Animations
+The hug button uses randomized animations: wiggle, spin-bounce, flip, and shake.
+Edit `src/components/HugButton.tsx` to customize.

 ### Changing Colors
 The app uses warm, calming colors (pink, orange, yellow, teal).
 You can customize these in the component files or update the Tailwind config.